Bringing data minimization to digital wallets at scale with general-purpose zero-knowledge proofs: Discussion

-If storage and computation on users' devices is the bottleneck, there is also an opportunity to store the full Merkle tree corresponding to the revocation registry on some servers, and to query a Merkle proof for a certain leaf directly from the storage of the revocation registry.
+If, on the other hand, storage and computation on users' devices represent the bottleneck, there is also an opportunity to store the full Merkle tree corresponding to the revocation registry on some servers, and to query a Merkle proof for a certain leaf directly from the storage of the revocation registry.
 However, this could compromise herd privacy through correlating the query for a specific leaf to a \ac{vp}, such that a wallet would need to trust the corresponding service.
-Consequently, a more promising approach could be a hybrid form of the first and the second option: The wallet maintains a subtree of the Merkle tree (e.g., the left quarter when this includes the leaf in which the revocation bit for the credential under consideration is stored) locally by periodically pulling and applying witness deltas, and queries all Merkle nodes of the upper $n-2$ layers from a blockchain node or server.
-In the case of a revocation registry with $2$~million entries, this would mean that the wallet needs to store only 120~kB and download 120~kB of data for updating the local revocation information that is necessary to produce a timely proof of non-revocation, without compromising on herd privacy guarantees.
+Consequently, a more nuanced approach could be a hybrid form of the first and the second option: The wallet maintains a subtree of the Merkle tree (e.g., the left quarter when this includes the leaf in which the revocation bit for the credential under consideration is stored) locally by periodically pulling and applying witness deltas, and queries all Merkle nodes of the upper layers from a blockchain node or server.
+In the case of a revocation registry with $2$~million entries, this would mean that the wallet needs to store only around 125~kB and download 125~kB of data for updating the local revocation information that is necessary to produce a timely proof of non-revocation, without compromising on herd privacy guarantees toward the verifier and reducing herd privacy by a factor of~4 toward the server queried for the revocation registry.